blake-armstrong/binding-tutorial-PLUMED/markdown/analysis.md

 |0.5 | 10.75 | -1.47 | 0.00 | 9.28 |

-Qualitatively, one can see the agreement within $k_BT$.
-A keen student might feel inclined to run replicates and perform a statistical analysis to quantitatively show that they are in agreement, but that is left for the better amongst us and not performed here.
+Qualitatively, one can see the agreement to within $k_BT$.
+A keen student might feel inclined to run replicates and perform a statistical analysis to quantitatively show that they are in agreement, but that is left as further work and not performed here.

-A simple gnuplot script for visualising the PMFs of the different radiuses all together has been provided as `scripts/fes.gnuplot`.
+A simple gnuplot script for visualising the PMFs of the different radii all together has been provided as `scripts/fes.gnuplot`.
 Once the simulations have all run the data can be visualised as follow:

 ```
 cp scripts/fes.gnuplot data/